-There is no limit to the number of advanced placement courses students can take.
+There is no limit to the number of advanced placement (AP) courses students can take.
 However, taking four or five AP courses in a single year is a rigorous commitment requiring unusual motivation and above-average scholastic aptitude.
 On average, advanced students will take several AP courses their junior year and several their senior year.

 What is the advanced placement program?